Australian dietary guidelines

 - plant a vegetable garden with greens children can pick and eat (such as herbs and lettuce).

-- only offer healthy foods in school canteens and vending machines
+- only offer healthy foods in the school canteen

-- develop a school vegetable garden and incorporate cooking activities in class using the produce you’ve grown
+- create a school vegetable garden and incorporate cooking activities in class using the produce you’ve grown

 - incorporate breaks for students to eat fruit and vegetables in class